About Tattoo

 Don't be afraid - it doesn't hurt.
 To understand how painful it is to get a tattoo, you can take a ruler and run its sharp end over your skin with moderate pressure, that's roughly the sensation you'll have during the tattooing process.

-icon Recommendations for Preparation/Healing:
+Recommendations for Preparation/Healing:

 The recommendations for caring for your new tattoo will be best described by someone with vast experience in this field.
 The founder of the "Inkcore" tattoo atelier has been making clients' skin more beautiful with tattoos for over 8 years.
 He also ensures that other artists give proper care recommendations.
 Over this time, he has seen many cases of poor healing.
 In 96% of cases, the cause was the lack of seriousness or negligence towards the healing process.
 The remaining 4% falls on the master (but more on that later).
 It is important to understand that the application of the tattoo (the entire process that takes place in the studio during the session) is 50% of the success of a quality tattoo.
 Much depends on the client themselves, how diligently and strictly they follow the master's recommendations.